Whether you lust after these two welders for yourself or to give as a gift for a loved one getting into welding.

 When you’re deciding which one, one of the first things to understand is what the welder is capable of.

-Both these welders are capable of welding with flux core welding wire or solid wire and shielding gas.
-Start with flux core if you want and move to welding with solid wire and shielding gas later.
+They are capable of welding with flux core welding wire or solid wire and shielding gas.
+You are free to start with flux core welding if you want and move to welding with solid wire and shielding gas later.

 Starting with the Front

-When you look at the two welders side by side you’ll notice the front dials and layout look very similar.
+When you look at the Hobart Handler 130 vs 140 and have the two welders side by side, you’ll notice the front dials and layout look very similar.

 Variable wire feed control at the top, power switch next to it.
 Below is the welding output dial, then the over temperature light along side.